 Skip to main content

-The Virgin Money Foundation Young Change Makers Fellowship Programme has supported nine exceptional young people Link opens in a new window to drive positive social change in their communities, and the places and spaces they call home.
+The Virgin Money Foundation Young Change Makers Fellowship Programme has supported nine exceptional young people to drive positive social change in their communities, and the places and spaces they call home.

 A first of its kind in the North of England, the six-month programme provided expert support, funding, leadership and learning opportunities to bring ideas for change to life.